paulos84/frags/README.md

 Description of different models - compounds... distinguished by fields for different uses and different chemical identifies, e.g.
-CAS number of InChIKey identifiers, which are used to call REST services providing data.
+CAS number of InChIKey identifiers, the pubchempy library provides certain chemical data by accessing resources via REST.
+.
 In general, smiles string as unique identifier may be used for relatively simple molecules, whereas InChIkey must be used to in cases of more complex molecules, where no compound matches found for smiles.  smiles string is simpler, human-readable whereas InChIKey